ddmcdonald/sparser/README.md

         "Wednesday"
 ```
 The top edge is syntactically an 'S'.
 It is the result of applying a
-syntactic rule combining that took the subject np (e2) and assimilated
+syntactic rule that took the subject np (e2) and assimilated
 it into the verb phrase predicate (e6).
 ```
 sp> (irr 1390)